argonne-lcf/ai-testbed-userdocs/docs/cerebras/Connect-to-a-CS-2-Node.md

 and by making sure the output message contains `testbed-cs2-02-med8` and <strong>not</strong> `cs-login`.

 ## Setup the environment

-After sshing to the CS-02 chief node,
+After ssh'ing to the CS-02 chief node,

 ```console
 source /software/cerebras/cs2-02/envs/cs_env.sh
 ```

 The contents of the `cs_env.sh script` is shown below.

 ```console
 export PATH=$PATH:/software/cerebras/cs2-02/bin
 export CS_IP=192.168.220.50
 ```